Arrange a Viewing

 What to do 3+ Months Before Moving In

-If you are planning to move out soon, the first thing you should do is save up money equivalent to about six months worth of rent. (learn how you move-out of an apartment here) This will help cover your basic living expenses and give you some savings to manage emergencies in your new place (learn what is considered emergency maintenance in an apartment here).
+If you are planning to move out soon, the first thing you should do is save up money equivalent to about six months worth of rent.
+This will help cover your basic living expenses and give you some savings to manage emergencies in your new place.

 After you have sorted out your finances, consider where you want to live and how much it will cost, along with the financial implications of relocating.
 If the neighborhood you want to move to is prohibitively pricey, you may want to consider renting with a roommate.
 If you do choose to go this route, you do not want to rush into anything when considering a roommate.
 You have just one chance at this, since both of your names will go on the lease, and you want it to be the right person.
 You should start searching early and wait until it feels right before moving forward with any potential roommates.